cyrusfirheir/cycy-wrote-custom-macros/README.md

 Each macro set provides a `<macro-name>.twee-config.yaml` file which can also be added to workspace if using the [Twee 3 Language Tools](https://marketplace.visualstudio.com/items?itemName=cyrusfirheir.twee3-language-tools) VSCode extension, for macro definitions of that set.
 It's recommended for error diagnostics.

+Besides that, there's a `cycy.twee-config.yaml` in the root of the repo, and that has definitions for *all* the macro-sets in one file.
+This is the better way to go about it.

 ## Macro sets

 > ***NOTE:***